 Notes

 - When you cut the pork belly, make sure to cut the meat to include all the layers of the pork.
-The skin, the fat and the meat to ensure you get the full pork belly experience in every bite.
+The skin, the fat, and the meat ensure you get the whole pork belly experience in every bite.
+Slice them into bite-sized pieces for a faster cooking time.

-- It’s ok to gradually add some water as needed throughout the cooking process to help loosen up the pork belly and the curry paste so it’s not sticking so much to the pan.
-The water will dilute the flavor of the stir fry some, adjust the sugar and fish sauce accordingly.
+- It's ok to gradually add some water or chicken stock as needed throughout the cooking process to help loosen up the pork belly and the curry paste to avoid sticking so much to the pan.
+The water will dilute the stir fry flavor and adjust the sugar and fish sauce accordingly.

 - Prep Time: 15